qxdddliu/m-1/README.md

 - **[Why and Goals](#why-and-goals)**

 ## History of this Repository
-<b>TLDR:</b> I was wrong about how to build AGI 2 times since 2011 and now I'm learning how to increase human intelligence faster than code based intelligence.
+<b>TLDR:</b> I was wrong about how to build AGI 2 times since 2011 and now I'm learning how to increase human intelligence faster than code based intelligence unless I learn this is a bad idea haha

 In 2011 I watched [Jeff Hawkin's talk](https://www.ted.com/talks/jeff_hawkins_on_how_brain_science_will_change_computing) on artificial general intelligence(AGI) and I became obsessed with building AGI to help humanity.
 I taught myself how to code and built